FragolRoc/FT-N64-Buddy-Breakout/README.md

 <b>J2: Sends SYNC to SYNC (S) - Most Common Setting</b>

 # PCB Fabrication
-Download GERBER Zip from above folder and upload it to your favorite PCB manufacturer
+Download the GERBER zip from above folder and upload it to your favorite PCB manufacturer

 Board Thickness: 0.8mm